 top of page

-My digital reproductions are all based on real Egyptian sites and objects in museums around the world.
+My reproductions are all based on real ancient Egyptian sites or objects in museums around the world.

-Tomb of Siptah (KV47), Valley of the Kings
+Tomb of Tutankhamun (KV62), Valley of the Kings

 Seti I Beneath the Persea Tree